-Guidelines for the prevention of acute exacerbations of COPD from the American College of Chest Physicians and the Canadian Thoracic Society state that a LAMA is recommended over either a short-acting muscarinic antagonist or a LABA.
-The guidelines state that certain combination bronchodilators or bronchodilator/ICS combinations may reduce exacerbations, but does not state that any combination is superior to LAMA monotherapy in patients with stable COPD (Criner et al 2015).
+- No recommendation is made for or against ICS as an additive therapy to long-acting bronchodilators in patients with COPD and blood eosinophilia, except for those patients with a history of ≥ 1 exacerbation(s) in the past year requiring antibiotics or oral steroids or hospitalization, for whom ICS as an additive therapy is suggested. - Guidelines for the prevention of acute exacerbations of COPD from the American College of Chest Physicians and the Canadian Thoracic Society state that a LAMA is recommended over either a short-acting muscarinic antagonist or a LABA.
+The guidelines state that certain combination bronchodilators or bronchodilator/ICS combinations may reduce exacerbations but do not state that any combination is superior to LAMA monotherapy in patients with stable COPD (Criner et al 2015).